LakshmiChaitanya2008/lakshmichaitanya2008/readme.md

 ## 🚀 About Me
-I'm currently diving into the world of full stack development, learning both the front-end and back-end.
-My goal is to learn a wide range of technologies and frameworks to build robust and user-friendly web applications.
+I'm currently diving into the world of full stack development, learning wide range of technologies and frameworks to build robust and user-friendly web applications.
 I enjoy solving problems, writing clean code.

 ## 🛠 Skills